 ALSO READAdani Enterprises defers investment decision on Australian coal project Adani to finalise Carmichael coal mine project after royalty agreement Australian court dismisses appeal against Adani's $16 bn coal mine project Ian, Greg Chappell call on Adani to abandon coal mine project in Australia Adani to decide on Carmichael mine project in May after Senate skips vote

+India's mining giant Adani will start work on its 16.5 billion dollar Carmichael coal project in Australia in October and is expected to ship the first consignment in March 2020, the company has said after the controversy-hit project cleared two major legal hurdles.
 The group has for more than five years battled opposition from green groups who are opposed to any expansion of the port, saying it will cut into the Great Barrier Reef World Heritage Area.